OhadTal25/plant-area-measurement-ai/README.md

 # 🌿 Rosette Segmentation and Area Measurement using AI

+AI tool for automatic plant rosette segmentation and total visible area measurement from images using Meta's Segment Anything Model (SAM).

+This project segments a single plant rosette from an image and estimates its real-world visible area using image calibration.

+This project segments a single plant rosette from an image and estimates its real-world visible area using image calibration.

-AI tool for **automatic plant leaf segmentation and area measurement** from images using **Meta's Segment Anything Model (SAM)**.
+AI tool for **automatic plant rosette segmentation and area measurement** from images using **Meta's Segment Anything Model (SAM)**.

-This project detects plant leaves in an image, segments them with AI, and calculates their **real-world surface area** using a calibration step.
+This project segments a single plant rosette from an image, segments them with AI, and calculates their **real-world surface area** using a calibration step.

 ---